chinmina/chinmina-token-buildkite-plugin/README.md

           audience: "chinmina:your-github-organization"
 ```

-To use the function to get a GitHub token, then fetch a private GitHub release
+To get a GitHub token, then fetch a private GitHub release
 asset, usage would be the following:

 ```bash